DataCanvasIO/YLearn/docs/en_US/source/sub/why.rst

 Fit Why with customized treatments
 ----------------------------------

-We can fit `Why` argument `treatment` to specify the desired features as treatment.
+We can fit `Why` with argument `treatment` to specify the desired features as treatment.

 .. code-block:: python